Samantha1047/ZenTunes-capstone/README.md

 ## About The Project

-![screenshot of rainy page](public/assets/images/Rainy-Page.png) _A screenshot of the Rainy outdoor environment mixing page._

 **ZenTunes** is an interactive React JS application designed to allow users to create their own personalized ambient soundscapes.
 By selecting an environment and adding sound elements, users can do real-time mixing to tailor the ambiance to enhance relaxation or concentration.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+![screenshot of rainy page](public/assets/images/Rainy-Page.png) _A screenshot of the Rainy outdoor environment mixing page._

 ### Features